The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 Kilometre 28: Just a few clicks off the Ingraham Trail in a territorial park, this big lake is Yellowknife’s cottage country.
 On sunny summer days, hikers and mountain-bikers populate the boreal trails; power boaters and canoeists ply the waters; kids and sun-worshippers luxuriate on the little beach; and campfires and barbecues are everywhere.

 Kilometre 46: From the parking lot, a one-kilometre trail undulates through aspen, spruce and jackpine to reach a precipice overlooking this 17-metre-high froth of whitewater – a cross between a waterfall and a really big rapids.
-Just upstream, a pedestrian bridge takes you to the far side of the cascade and, if you bushwhack a bit, down to its base.
+Just upstream, a pedestrian bridge takes you to the far side of the cascade.

 Kilometre 67: At the end of the Ingraham Trail, this is where, in winter, the territory's famous ice-road heads off toward the diamond mines.
 In summer, it’s a different kind of trailhead: the put-in for several of the excellent day- and multi-day canoeing routes found along the Ingraham Trail.